 The finest known proof is a single PR66 graded by NGC.
-NGC has graded nine coins PR64.
-One of the nine was graded PR64+ cameo with a star designation.
-Another was graded PR64 ultra cameo.
+NGC has graded eight coins PR64.
+Two of the eight were graded PR64+.
+One of these was rated as cameo with a star designation, the other ultra cameo.
 NGC graded seven additional coins PR63.
 The highest graded PCGS coins are three PR65 cameo examples.
-They’ve grade nine more at the PR64 level and ten PR63.
-The two services combined have graded 42 coins.
-Several of these are surely resubmissions.
-Population statistics are as of February, 2017.
+They’ve graded seven more at the PR64 level and ten at PR63.
+The two services combined have graded 42 coins, all rated as PR60 or higher.
+Several of these are surely re-submissions.
+Population statistics are as of January, 2019.

 1854 business strike examples are found with strikes that vary from good to very sharp.
 Star centrals and hair detail are generally well defined.
 Some examples show slight weakness on the eagle’s leg feathers, but fully struck examples can be found with patient searching.
 High-grade business strikes are sometimes semi-prooflike, but more often frosty.
 Fully prooflike business strikes are rare.

-Proof examples deserve a separate discussion.
 Estimates of the proof mintage vary from 50 to 150.
 The literature has always been controversial on this subject, with widely varying estimates documented.
-The general consensus has been that 1854 proof dollars are more available than lower denomination proofs of that date.
+The consensus has been that 1854 proof dollars are more available than lower denomination proofs of that date.
 We believe that this is true.
-The difference can be attributed to restrikes.
+We estimate the total mintage at around 80, with 40-45 surviving today.
+However, the original mintage was tiny.
+Almost all surviving examples are restrikes.

 We found numerous references to 1854 proof restrikes.
 One of the earliest in our library comes from a Heritage auction catalog, the 2002 CSNS signature sale (reference 15).
-Lot #4081, a PCGS PR63 example, was described as struck from the same reverse die to strike the 1851 and 1852 restrikes (our Reverse 1859 PA, first used to strike original 1859 proofs).
-In examining the Heritage archives we found that this attribution was correct.
-Moreover, most of the 1854 proof examples sold since that time, though not noted as restrikes, exhibited the same reverse.
-Since the reverse die state is later than that seen on 1859 proofs we know that these are indeed restrikes, probably struck in the 1859-1860 timeframe.
+Lot #4081, a PCGS PR63 example, was described as struck from the same reverse die used to create the 1851 and 1852 restrikes (our Reverse 1859 PA, first used to strike original 1859 proofs).
+About 75% of the 1854 proof examples sold since that time, though not noted as restrikes, exhibited the same reverse.
+Since the reverse die state is later than that seen on 1859 proofs, we know that these are indeed restrikes, probably struck in the 1859-1860 timeframe.
 We’ve also noted that this obverse die, which exhibits a notably repunched date, is also combined with a second reverse.
 A microscopic analysis of the obverse die characteristics for both marriages has led us to the conclusion that the marriage which shares the 1859 reverse is the earliest die state.
-Thus the second marriage is also a restrike.
-We haven’t been able to identify this reverse as used in any other year, but we’re still classifying this die marriage as a restrike due to obverse die state progression.
+Thus, the second marriage is also a restrike.
+We haven’t been able to identify this reverse die as used in any other year, but we’re still classifying this die marriage as a restrike due to obverse die state progression.

-We believe that the total mintage of 1854 proofs is about 75, with around 50 surviving today.
-Almost all of the estimated mintage are restrikes.
+We believe that the total mintage of 1854 proofs, including both originals and restrikes, is about 75, with around 40-45 surviving today.
+Almost all are restrikes.
 The large percentage of restrikes accounts for the discrepancies in mintage and survival estimates postulated by scholars attempting to explain the differences between the availability of dollar proofs versus the lesser denominations.
 Original proofs are very rare, with probably fewer than a half dozen minted, and only a single example currently confirmed as surviving.

 1854 proofs are usually found with strikes that are weaker than one would expect for a proof, though the weakly struck examples are from the more prevalent restrike die pairs.
 Obverse strikes are strong on all die marriages, with star centrals and hair detail generally well defined.
 Originals are well-struck on the reverse, at least the single example that we’ve had the privilege to directly examine.
 That example is the only fully struck coin that we’ve examined.
 Almost all restrikes show light weakness on the eagle’s left leg feathers and light to moderate weakness on the upper edge of the left wing.
 One example of the second restrike die marriage, which we’ve personally examined, exhibits pronounced weakness that extends to the feathers on the eagle’s neck and the upper half of the shield.